inno-madhukar/Realogview-app/README.md

 -> then click on “Build wrapper” to create .exe file on assigned output path.

+-> put both jre folder and .exe file in same folder to run .exe file.

 # Tools and Technology:

 IDEA: intelij IDEA 2023.1.3